-- Greater workload on Nillumbik Council to advocate/prove the need of sewerage connection for high risk properties not currently included in the CSP, on a property by property basis. - A reduction in the number of properties within an area being provided with sewerage connection by YVW. - Increased cost for properties removed from the CSP to connect to sewer, if the property owner still wants to connect to sewer, as YVW will not subsidise the connection cost.
+Greater workload on Nillumbik Council to advocate/prove the need of sewerage connection for high risk properties not currently included in the CSP, on a property by property basis.

-- For properties within the CSP identified as large enough to retain wastewater on-site, it remains unclear what proportion of the upgrade and on-going maintenance costs property owners will be required to pay, if they choose the on-site treatment option. - Responsibility for the system long-term (YVW or the property owner).
-There is currently debate around who should have the on-going statutory authority over new or upgraded WTS installed as part of YVW's CSP (YVW or Council). - Community backlash to the pairing back of YVW Backlog commitments and the increased cost of connection for properties removed from the CSP.
+- A reduction in the number of properties within an area being provided with sewerage connection by YVW. - Increased cost for properties removed from the CSP to connect to sewer, if the property owner still wants to connect to sewer, as YVW will not subsidise the connection cost. - For properties within the CSP identified as large enough to retain wastewater on-site, it remains unclear what proportion of the upgrade and on-going maintenance costs property owners will be required to pay, if they choose the on-site treatment option. - Responsibility for the system long-term (YVW or the property owner).
+There is currently debate around who should have authority over the system (YVW or Council). - Community backlash to pairing back of YVW Backlog commitments and the increased cost of connection for properties removed from the CSP.

 How these implications are perceived overall by the Nillumbik community can only be gauged through the community engagement process.
-As a part of the Community Engagement Program undertaken during the development of the DWMP, informal Drop-in Information Sessions were held in townships across the Shire to allow discussion of these and other issues with the community and facilitate discussion/feedback that will help gauge community opinions and positions on these and other wastewater issues important to them.
+Council intends to conduct a considered Community Engagement Program with individual affected townships to present these issues to the community and facilitate discussion/feedback that will help gauge community opinions and positions on the issue.

-Throughout the July to September period of 2018 a large piece of advocacy was implemented by Council's Environmental Health Unit: seeking inclusion of 22 unsewered properties in Plenty into YVW's CSP.
+Throughout the July to September period of 2018 a large piece of advocacy was implemented by Council's Environmental Health Unit; seeking inclusion of 22 unsewered properties in Plenty into YVW's CSP.
 Council's Environmental Health Unit has engaged with these residents on a continual basis over the last 2 years and recently collated their position on the issue through a targeted survey.
 This culminated in the submission of a comprehensive Wastewater Summary Report to YVW (at their request) on 3rd October 2018 that included individual reports for each property with individual water balances in lieu of a Land Capability Assessment (LCA).
-The Summary Report and the individual Property Reports demonstrate that containment of wastewater onsite is not possible for 95% of these properties under current EPA standards, largely due to the physical size of the allotments being too small.
+The Summary Report and the individual Property Reports demonstrate that containment of wastewater onsite is not a practical option for these properties.

 The NSC Environmental Health Team has initiated a series of regular meetings with YVW to discuss aspects of the CSP and DWMP.
-The purpose of these meetings is to increasingly build the level of engagement between the two authorities to enhance DWMP and CSP outcomes for the Nillumbik community; particularly in the lead up to the next CSP re-prioritisation in 2021.
-Outcomes from the first of these meetings have already been positive, with YVW providing transparency into their current approach to prioritisation across the CSP, more information on CSP expenditure and progress on current Nillumbik CSP projects.
+The purpose of these meetings is to increasingly build the level of engagement between the two authorities to enhance DWMP and CSP outcomes for the Nillumbik community; particularly in the lead up to the next CSP reprioritisation in 2021.
+Outcomes from the first of these meetings have already been positive, with YVW providing transparency into their current approach to prioritisation across the CSP and progress on current Nillumbik CSP projects.
 Along with the CSP sub-measure criteria, YVW has indicated that they will also incorporate a new sub-catchment approach to allow the application of Integrated Water Management principles into CSP planning and provision.